ulfbou/Dx.Domain/README.md

 - Not a DDD pattern museum (no generic repositories, services, or aggregate frameworks).
 - Not a persistence or transport framework; those live as adapters on top.
 - Not a runtime-first safety net; correctness is primarily compile-time and invariant-driven.
+- The kernel forbids semantic expansion, not mechanical support.

 The design favors friction that teaches.
 Misuse should be mechanically hard or impossible.
 Correct usage should be obvious from the types.